underscoreio/essential-slick/src/pages/basics.md

   If you don't want to type in the code for the next few section we have a [GitHub project][link-example] containing the build file, directory structure and Scala source files.

   Once you have cloned the project you will find a branch per chapter.
-Access this chapter with the command `git checkout chapter1`.
+Access this chapter with the command `git checkout basics`.
 </div>